2,3-Butanediol: Biological production

 The (2R,3R)-stereoisomer of 2,3-butanediol is produced by a variety of microorganisms in a process known as butanediol fermentation.
 It is found naturally in cocoa butter, in the roots of Ruta graveolens, sweet corn, and in rotten mussels.
 It is used in the resolution of carbonyl compounds in gas chromatography.

 During World War II research was done towards producing 2,3-butanediol by fermentation in order to produce 1,3-butadiene, the monomer of the polybutadiene used in a leading type of synthetic rubber.
 It can be derived from the fermentation of sugarcane molasses.

 Fermentative production of 2,3-butanediol from carbohydrates involves a network of biochemical reactions that can be manipulated to maximize production.

 2,3-butanediol has been proposed as a rocket fuel that could be created on Mars by means of cyanobacteria and E. coli, shipped from Earth, working on resources available at the surface of Mars.

+2,3-Butanediol has been detected, in peppers, grape wine, anatidaes.